Global-Health-Engineering/job-descriptions/open-science-specialist/README.md

 ## Area 5: Teaching

--   Task 5.1: Develop courses for students and faculty related to: - Computational Research Software (R, RStudio) - Version control and collaboration with Git and GitHub - Data Management in Spreadsheets - Research Data Management
+-   Task 5.1: Develop courses for students and faculty related to: (1) Computational Research Software (R, RStudio); (2) Version control and collaboration with Git and GitHub; (3) Data Management in Spreadsheets - Research Data Management

 ## Area 6: Proposals